Alonso-del-Arte/chess/doc/Variants.md

 that's usually the best choice.

 This variant is also called "losing chess" or "suicide chess."

+I routinely win on level 4 in this variant.

 ## Misplaced royals, or royals misplaced